get-your-city/get-your-city/README.md

 ## Instructions

-Run `npm install` to install the dependencies needed to run the app and `npm install --dev` to install the dependencies for development.
+Run `npm install` to install the dependencies needed to run the app.
 Get Your City makes use of the following APIs:

 - https://www.weatherapi.com to load weather data